What are the best downsizing options for you?

 Land Lease Communities are well-established in Europe and the US with 19.2 million Americans living in over 50,000 communities, where by they own the home and lease the land.

-Australia’s over 55s lifestyle communities, or Land Lease Communities, are based on a similar concept and while the industry is in the early stages of growth, it is emerging as a strong sector with a number of operators setting new benchmarks for affordable seniors accommodation.
+Australia’s over 55s communities, or Land Lease Communities, are based on a similar concept and while the industry is in the early stages of growth, it is emerging as a strong sector with a number of operators setting new benchmarks for affordable seniors accommodation.

 The communities use high quality, modern manufactured homes set within a master planned community using extensive landscaping and resort-style facilities in a secure, gated community with a village manager.